Trans-Inclusive Housing

 - For those applications not selected, or if an offer is declined, staff will work with each student to find the most inclusive housing option available in areas outside of the Trans-Inclusive Housing communities (if requested).

-- Due to increasing applications and limited space, a waitlist may be maintained.
+- Due to high demand, a waitlist may be maintained.
 We will notify you if you are added to the waitlist.

 Roommate Requests